Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Constructing non-regular Lagrangian concordances

+Note that the smooth involution of the symplectisation $\R \times \R^3$ given by $(t,(x,y,z)) \mapsto (-t,(x,y,z))$ preserves those two-planes that are tangent to $\partial_t$, e.g.~the cylindrical Lagrangian tangent planes.
+Since $C$ has a Gauss map that is compactly supported homotopic to a map of cylindrical Lagrangian planes, we conclude that the tangent map of $C'$ is also compactly supported homotopic to a map of Lagrangian tangent planes.
+This shows that the $h$-principle for totally real embeddings can be applied to $C'$ as sought. \end{proof}

-\begin{remark} Note that totally real concordances define a relation which is obviously reflexive and transitive.
+\begin{remark} Note that totally real concordances define a relation on the set of Legendrian isotopy classes of Legendrian knots which is obviously reflexive and transitive.
 From Proposition \ref{prop:reversible} it follows that this relation is not anti-symmetric, and hence totally real concordances do not define a partial order. \end{remark}

 \begin{thm} Let $\Lambda$ be a Legendrian knot that admits a decomposable Lagrangian disc filling.
 Then there exists an exact Lagrangian concordance $C \subset (\R_t \times \R^3,d(e^t\alpha_0))$ with concave Legendrian boundary $\Lambda_-$ obtained by $k$-fold positive and negative stabilisation of $\Lambda$ for $k \gg 0$ sufficiently large, and a convex Legendrian boundary $\Lambda_+$ which is the standard Legendrian unknot $U$ stabilised the same number of times. \end{thm} \begin{example} Such Lagrangian concordances thus exists from sufficiently stabilised versions of $\Lambda_m$, e.g.~the $\overline{9_{46}}$-knot $\Lambda_3$.
 See Figures \ref{fig:handle_decomposition_odd} and \ref{fig:handle_decomposition_even} for the construction of the Lagrangian slice discs. \end{example}